 All applicants and their spouse must provide the following verifications:

-- All bank and credit union account transactions for the past 60 months prior to the date medicaid coverage is sought: savings, checking, Certificates of Deposit [CDs], Individual Retirement Accounts [IRAs] and annuities - verification must be passbook or account statements.
+- All bank and credit union account transactions for the past 60 months prior to the date medicaid coverage is sought: savings, checking, Certificates of Deposit [CDs], Individual Retirement Accounts [IRAs] and annuities - verification must include account statements.
 This applies to both open and closed accounts.
 We also accept transaction histories from the financial institution in lieu of actual statements.

 - Explanation and proof [including receipts and cancelled checks] of all large withdrawals and deposits slips and offsets from bank/credit union accounts.